jungwonJung/jungwonJung/README.md

 </div>

 <p align=center>
-I worked as a backend developer for about a year at a startup, specializing in Node.js and Nest.js.
+Hello!
+I'm currently studying Computer Science in university while working as an iOS developer. <br>
-Currently, I'm working as an iOS developer Continuously enhancing my skills through self-study.
+I also have around 2 years of experience as a backend developer, specializing in Node.js and Nest.js.
 </p>
 <div align=center>
 	     <h3>📚 Tech Stack 📚</h3>